 Some are great, like Patriotism, sports, and beer.
 (I’m surprisingly okay with those last two.)
-Others are not great or necessary.
-I’ve dived into our horrible obsessions with certain forms of entertainment, lifestyle, food and societal stances.
+Others are not so great or necessary.
+I’ve bravely decided to dive into our horrible obsessions with certain forms of entertainment, lifestyle, food and societal stances.

 1. Reality TV

 WHY?
 Our people’s lives are revolved around The Bachelor and Big Brother.
-Isn’t it strange how obsessed we are with other peoples’ lives?
-Even the scripted “reality” series get us going.
-Reality is extra over dramatic and trashy in America.
-Our reputations and overall impression is threatened every time a new series hits the air.
+Isn’t it strange how obsessed we are with other people’s lives?
+Even the scripted (that swear they are not scripted) “reality” series get us excited.
+In America, reality is extra over the top.
+Our reputations and overall impression is threatened every time a new show hits the air.
 I’m surprised outsiders still want to visit America after tuning in.
-Everyone puts it off as there “guilty pleasure,” but are they truly guilty about it?
+Everyone puts it off as their “guilty pleasure,” but are we truly guilty about it?
 I think not.

 2. Pumpkin Spice